jhmcstanton/jhmcstanton.github.io/posts/brews/2019-10-25-mcabod-crane.markdown

 fermentation temperature.
 Instead I'm using my garage with a ferm wrap and a blanket to hit my desired temperature.
 On the right in the sheet is the [Thanksgiving Winter Warmer](./2019-10-25-2019-thanksgiving-winter-warmer.html).

+*Kegging day update* I noticed after removing the sheet from around the carboy on keg day that the beer had two leaves from the outdoor boil still floating around.
+Just going to call it a colonial touch.

+## Carbonation (In Progress)

+This is being carbonated in the garage between 40&deg;F - 50&deg;F at 45 PSI for now.